New Orleans East Dedication Marks Highlight of the Habitat Experience

 During the dedication, he spoke briefly from the heart about his gratitude for the support her received while working toward his new home.
 Steward’s home in New Orleans East was dedicated to a crowd of over 100 volunteers in town for spring break, including students from George Washington University.
 RHINO volunteers were also present.
 The volunteers joined the dedication ceremony to give the traditional, symbolic gifts of bread, flowers, wine, tools, a Bible, and keys to Steward as he and his family stood on the porch of their home.
 Afterward, the volunteers toured the home as Steward shook hands and greeted as many as possible.

-All NOAHH homeowners put in 350 hours of sweat equity in lieu of a down payment on their mortgage.
+All NOAHH homeowners put in sweat equity in lieu of a down payment on their mortgage.
 These hours are worked in the ReStore, building on site (including 100 hours on the partner family’s own home), and through homeownership classes and other events.
 Children of partner families can also contribute by earning good grades.
 All of this hard work pays off, though, and the dedication ceremony is just the start.
 A Habitat home means stability, comfort, and affordability, and that will last the rest of Steward’s life.”